Killing Eve recap - what happened at the end of season two?

 While it’s now been confirmed that Eve survived the bullet wound, what does that mean for the two women?
 Can Eve forgive Villanelle, as the latter did following the end of season one (when Eve stabbed her in the stomach)?
 And when will Villanelle realise that Eve is still alive?

-Killing Eve series three will begin on BBC iPlayer on Monday 13th April – the day after it launches in America.
-New episodes will then be available to stream every Monday from 6am
+Killing Eve season three starts on BBC iPlayer on Monday, 13th April – the day after it launches in America.
+New episodes will be available to stream every Monday from 6am.

-The show will also hit BBC One just under a week later, with the first episode on Sunday 19th April at 9pm and new episodes following each Sunday at 9pm
+Killing Eve will start on BBC One Sunday 19th April at 9pm, just under a week later.
+New episodes will follow every Sunday at 9pm.